Limoneira (NASDAQ:LMNR) Releases Q3 2021 Earnings Guidance

 Limoneira (NASDAQ:LMNR) issued an update on its third quarter 2021 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of $0.180-$0.230 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.390.
+The company provided earnings per share (EPS) guidance of $0.180-$0.230 for the period, compared to the Thomson Reuters consensus estimate of $0.390.
 The company issued revenue guidance of $49 million-$49 million, compared to the consensus revenue estimate of $57.74 million.

-Limoneira (NASDAQ:LMNR) last released its quarterly earnings results on Monday, June 7th.
-The company reported $0.10 earnings per share for the quarter, beating the consensus estimate of $0.09 by $0.01.
-Limoneira had a negative return on equity of 3.90% and a negative net margin of 4.44%.
-The firm had revenue of $45.13 million for the quarter, compared to analysts’ expectations of $45.20 million.
-Research analysts expect that Limoneira will post -0.13 EPS for the current year.
+A number of equities research analysts have issued reports on the company.
+Lake Street Capital initiated coverage on Limoneira in a research report on Friday, June 4th.
+They set a buy rating and a $23.00 price objective on the stock.
+Zacks Investment Research upgraded Limoneira from a sell rating to a hold rating in a report on Tuesday.
+Two equities research analysts have rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
+According to MarketBeat.com, Limoneira has an average rating of Buy and a consensus target price of $23.83.

-Several research firms have recently weighed in on LMNR.
-Zacks Investment Research cut shares of Limoneira from a hold rating to a sell rating in a research report on Tuesday.
-Lake Street Capital assumed coverage on Limoneira in a research report on Friday, June 4th.
-They set a buy rating and a $23.00 price target on the stock.
-One equities research analyst has rated the stock with a sell rating, one has issued a hold rating and five have given a buy rating to the company’s stock.
-According to data from MarketBeat, the stock has an average rating of Buy and an average price target of $23.83.
+The business also recently declared a quarterly dividend, which was paid on Friday, July 16th.
+Stockholders of record on Tuesday, July 6th were issued a $0.075 dividend.
+This represents a $0.30 dividend on an annualized basis and a dividend yield of 1.90%.
+The ex-dividend date of this dividend was Friday, July 2nd.
+Limoneira’s payout ratio is presently -43.48%.

-In other Limoneira news, Director Elizabeth Blanchard Chess sold 1,431 shares of the company’s stock in a transaction dated Tuesday, June 22nd.
+In related news, Director Elizabeth Blanchard Chess sold 1,431 shares of Limoneira stock in a transaction dated Tuesday, June 22nd.
 The shares were sold at an average price of $18.18, for a total transaction of $26,015.58.
-Following the completion of the sale, the director now directly owns 1,624 shares in the company, valued at $29,524.32.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
-In the last ninety days, insiders have sold 6,893 shares of company stock worth $124,804.
-5.82% of the stock is owned by insiders.
+Following the completion of the sale, the director now owns 1,624 shares in the company, valued at approximately $29,524.32.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Insiders sold a total of 6,381 shares of company stock worth $114,769 in the last ninety days.
+5.82% of the stock is currently owned by insiders.

 Limoneira Co is an agribusiness and real estate development company, which engages in the innovation of agricultural citrus industry in California.
 It operates through the following three divisions: Agribusiness, Rental Operations, and Real Estate Development.
 The Agribusiness division is comprised of three operating segments: fresh lemons, lemon packing and other agribusiness, which includes avocados, oranges, specialty citrus and other crops.